PREAMBLE AND SUMMARY

 2.7.
 FUEL CYCLE, INCLUDING WASTE MANAGEMENT

 PAEC initiated nuclear fuel cycle activities in the early 1960s.
 A uranium ore processing plant, using indigenous ore, is in operation.
 Essential laboratory facilities have also been established to support exploration and ore process development work.
 Fuel for KANUPP is fabricated by PAEC.

 Appropriate waste management systems have been designed for the KANUPP and CHASNUPP sites to remove radioactive waste from the plants.
 The radioactive waste management systems collect, store, allow sufficient radioactive decay and process the waste through filtration, ion exchange, evaporation, solidification, vitrification and drumming.

 In addition, a project was started to develop a spent fuel dry storage facility to extend the life of KANUPP.
 This facility will also provide interim spent fuel storage of future nuclear power plants at this site.

 Pakistan Institute of Nuclear Science and Technology (PINSTECH) engages in basic and applied research in physics, chemistry, materials, safety, radioisotope applications and radiation protection;

 Instrumentation, Control and Computers Complex (ICCC) oversees instrumentation and control of nuclear power plants, simulators, plant computer systems, etc.;

-Engineering and design offices of PAEC provide design and engineering services to operational, under construction and future nuclear power plants.
+Engineering Design Organization (EDO) provides design and engineering services to operational, under construction and future nuclear power plants.

 Pakistan has two research reactors: